INDUSTRY ISSUES

 The chicken meat industry supports safe food handling right through the food supply chain.

 With the exception of some foods such as sterilised foods in canned produce, all foods contain bacteria.
 Some of these bacteria are harmless and occur naturally as part of the normal microflora of the chicken gut.
-There are some strains however that can cause illness in humans such as salmonella and campylobacter.
+There are some strains however that can cause illness in humans such as Salmonella and Campylobacter.

 BIOSECURITY